Incode-Technologies-Example-Repos/javascript-samples/face-login/README.md

 # Config
 Copy `.env.example` to `.env.local` and add your local values
 ```
+VITE_TOKEN_SERVER_URL=/api
 VITE_API_URL=https://demo-api.incodesmile.com
 VITE_SDK_URL=https://sdk.incode.com/sdk/onBoarding-1.68.0.js
 VITE_CLIENT_ID=
-VITE_FLOW_ID=
+VITE_API_KEY=<your api key>
 ```
-Remember the Flow holds the backend counter part of the process, some configurations there might affect the behavior of the WebSDK here.

 # Run
 Vite is configured to serve the project using https and and expose him self, so you can easily test with your mobile phone on the local network.

 run `npm run dev`